JoshOrndorff/recipes/text/3-entrees/testing/mock.md

 use runtime_io;
 ```

-In the `Cargo.toml`, this only needs to be imported under `dev-dependencies` since it is only used in the `tests` module,
+In the `Cargo.toml`, this only needs to be imported under `dev-dependencies` since it is only used in the `tests` module.
+It also doesn't need to be feature gated in the `std` feature.

 ```
-[dev-dependencies.runtime-io]
+[dev-dependencies.sp-io]
 default_features = false
 git = 'https://github.com/paritytech/substrate.git'
-package = 'sr-io'
-rev = '6ae3b6c4ddc03d4cdb10bd1d417b95d20f4c1b6e'
+tag = 'v2.0.0-alpha.3'
 ```

 There is more than one pattern for building a mock runtime environment for testing pallet logic.
 Two patterns are presented below.
 The latter is generally favored for reasons discussed in [custom test environment](./externalities.md)